 1. Don’t Take it Personally

 His immaturity is much more about him than you.
-In fact, he may blame you or brush off responsibility for his problems.
+He may blame you or brush off responsibility for his problems.
 That doesn’t mean those issues are your fault.

-As kids transform and grow into teenagers, they learn all about coping with emotions and dealing with said change.
+As kids transform and grow into teenagers, they learn to cope with emotions and deal with said change.
 These skills help them grow into responsible adults.

 Your husband didn’t develop those coping skills as well as he should have.
-He may handle small problems fine, but anything that really ruffles his emotions probably creates drama or difficult behavior.
+He may handle minor problems fine, but anything that ruffles his emotions probably creates drama or problematic behavior.

 Understanding this can help you take a step back and see his actions in a different light.